 Previous Climate Change Conferences like COP 21 in Paris and others used drones to help cut down the conference's carbon footprint.
 Drones helped map out the area or venue, which enabled contractors to use resources sparingly and efficiently while ensuring the final build's reliability.
 Since COP 21, drones have gone through numerous improvements, and their awesome power stands to benefit the ecosystem at large rather than just helping cut down the carbon footprint of a singular build.

-Drones can greatly improve the world's ability to measure and combat climate change by providing needed data on how different species respond.
+Drones can greatly improve the world’s ability to measure and combat climate change by providing needed data on how different species respond.
 Drones offer a cost-effective solution for collecting large amounts of data over long periods of time as well as covering inaccessible terrain.
 These aerial vehicles also reduce the amount of time scientists spend on collecting data by hand, allowing them to concentrate their efforts on more pressing issues.
-Drones are also more efficient than crewed flights as they can provide thorough coverage of an area at a fraction of the cost.Drones are much more efficient in terms of time and finances.
-Drones can help us map our world, understand the implications of climate change and make the right changes to protect our planet.
+Drones are also more efficient than crewed flights as they can provide thorough coverage of an area at a fraction of the cost.

 The road to sustainability is undoubtedly led by drone technology.
 Most of them are battery-powered and hence can be powered by sustainable energy sources.
 The data they capture can help environmental scientists understand and create a roadmap to fighting climate change.
-Drones offer a cost-effective solution for collecting large amounts of data over long periods of time as well as covering inaccessible terrain.
+Drones surveys and mapping offer a cost-effective solution for collecting large amounts of data over long periods of time as well as covering inaccessible terrain.
 But the more significant benefit is the accuracy and efficiency of drone data— this enables researchers to concentrate their efforts on the pressing issue of climate change and how to best use the data to combat it.

 If you'd like to explore how drone data is used to combat climate change and promote sustainability through Analysis, Reducing and Offsetting— Read our previous article on it here.